dgillis/pg_json_query/README.md

 ### `jq_filter_raw(rec ANYELEMENT, raw_filter_array JSONB)`
 Performs a filter using a JSONB array of raw filter objects.
-The raw filter format is more verbose than the Django filter syntax more more flexible.
+The raw filter format is more verbose than the Django filter syntax but more flexible.

 #### Django-style filter objects
 A *Django-style* filter object is a JSONB object of the form `{"<column>__<op>": <value>, ...}` generating